- Good VO2 Max data

 Since this, Fitbit has issued an update to improve some issues in the device, including the GPS, which was spitting out some clear discrepancies beforehand.

 In our longer term testing this has definitely improved, but as with the Blaze, it's still clear we have here is a device far better suited to everyday lifestyle use than for hardcore fitness fans.

 Despite the move to VO2 Max, the device isn't up to the rigours of hardcore training or high intensity sessions.

 The Charge 2 isn't a smartwatch and it's not trying to hide this fact.
 While you'll get notifications, you can't reply to them or review them on the fitness tracker – they simply disappear.

-Call, text and calendar notifications can all be displayed on the Charge 2 but your phone must be nearby.
-Right now, the tracker isn't able to display third-party notifications from social media, meaning all your Facebook notifications from Messenger, tweets and Instagram likes will go unread.
+Call, text and calendar notifications can all be displayed on the Charge 2 but your phone must be connected.
+Since our initial review, WhatsApp notifications have started working with the Charge 2, but other third-party notifications are still MIA from both iOS and Android for now.

 Read next: Which Fitbit should you buy?

 When receiving a call or text, the Charge 2 buzzes briefly then shows the phone number (and/or name) of the person calling.
 Texts show a clipped version if the message is long, and emojis can't be seen at all.